 Crowdfunding on sites like Kickstarter or Indiegogo can be a lucrative way to get the money you need to grow your business.
 Analysis of successful crowdfunding campaigns shows the average campaign raises around $7,000.

 Of course, some crowdfunding campaigns go viral, striking gold in the process.
-Here are nine wildly successful companies and products that started out on a crowdfunding site.
+Here are some wildly successful companies and products that started out on a crowdfunding site.

 Oculus